Great Things to Do in Ontario, Canada For All Seasons

 There are short hikes in Conservation Areas, longer hikes in Provincial Parks or National Parks, and free hikes along waterfronts for all to enjoy.
 These areas are particularly great in the summer sunshine or to enjoy fall colours, too.

 We intentionally separated hiking from camping (even though both are generally done in Provincial Parks) because camping isn’t popular in all seasons.
-So, you can find camping in the “summer” section.
+So, you can find camping in our summer in Ontario article.

 Hiking, on the other hand, can be done at all times of the year, trail conditions depending.
 Some of our best hikes have been chilly winter hikes through quiet, snowy forests like in Scanlon Creek or Thornton Bales Conservation Area.